 Fuzzy merging with pandas!

 Again, the complete code for my system is on github, but the way I enabled fuzzy merging in pandas deserves special attention.
-Here is a simplified version of the class I wrote to extend a standard pandas dataframe:
+The following code adds a new fuzzy merging method to the standard pandas dataframe object:

 For example, the following line would merge dataframes df1 and df2 by fuzzy matching column col_A in df1 to column col_B in df2: